gavinmcfarland/postcss-negative-padding/README.md

 [![Windows Build Status][win-img]][win-url]
 [![Gitter Chat][git-img]][git-url]

-[postcss-negative-padding] lets you use negative values when using `padding` which creates the appropriate negative margin to compliment it.
+A PostCSS plugin which lets you use negative values within the `padding` property and creates appropriate negative margins to match

 ```css
 .example {